horia141/horia141.github.io/_posts/2022-05-14-career-frameworks.md

   lead a team or group of various sizes.
 Handles people management duties first, and technical ones second.

 Across companies, there is some standardization, but it’s much less strong than with job families.
-Where it appears there’s universally some notion of Junior/Midlevel/Senior developer, but higher levels are where you see the variability.
+While it appears there’s universally some notion of Junior/Midlevel/Senior developer, higher levels are where you see the variability.
 Sometimes the ordering is different, and sometimes the leveling is more discrete.